corda/samples/attachZIP/README.md

 ```
 This command is telling the node to retrieve attachment from the transaction that is sent by `Seller`and download it as `file.zip` at the node root direction （⚠️ attachZIP/build/nodes/Buyer)

+## Notes:
+* This uploaded file is hardcoded into the flow.
+* The transaction retrieving is also hardcoded to retrieve the first state that being stored in the vault.